logo

 Why live and work in Darwin when you can live and work in Cairns, Adelaide or Perth and why invest in Katherine when you can invest in Geelong, Newcastle or the Sunshine Coast?

-To answer these important questions, the Darwin Major Business Group invested in economic research to understand the challenges and opportunities across our economy.
+To answer these important questions, the Darwin Major Business Group invested in economic research in 2024 and 2025 to understand the challenges and opportunities across our economy.

 Despite the opportunities,